Get to know the staff here at A Bit of Orange:

-Bryan Melugin has been writing on apologetics for quite a few years now, and has taught science and art professionally for a few years longer than that.
-He lives in the suburbs of Chicago and attends Harvest Bible Chapel.
-While the apologetics work of A Bit of Orange reaches far beyond the first chapter of the Bible, Bryan is part of the Creation Science Alliance.
+Bryan Melugin has been writing on apologetics for more than a decade and has taught science and art professionally for a few years longer than that.

 His teaching career has taken him through private schools and public schools, primarily teaching middle school and high school classes in science and the visual and performing arts.
 His students and their parents have always had very positive things to say about his teaching styles, such as this comments from a former student;

 “While some teachers settled for simply teaching, homework, and visuals, you took the extra parsec to ensure that we truly learned the material.
 And had fun doing it!
 Looking back, it was remarkable how you found the perfect balance of making us laugh our heads off and think our heads off.”